plantinformatics/pretzel-documentation-website/docs/User-Stories/User-story-2.md

 In this User Story we will achieve the following in Prezel:

-1. Explore and compare Yellow Rust QTLs on chromosome 5A from Cheng at al. 2024 and Tong et al. 2024 defined in different versions of the wheat genome reference assembly (IWGSC RefSeq v1.0 and IWGSC RefSeq v2.1)
+1. Explore and compare Yellow Rust QTLs on chromosome 5A from *Cheng at al. 2024* and *Tong et al. 2024* defined in different versions of the wheat genome reference assembly (IWGSC RefSeq v1.0 and IWGSC RefSeq v2.1)

-2. Identify the Yr34/Yr48 region of 5AL based on results in Qureshi et al. 2017
+2. Identify the Yr34/Yr48 region of 5AL based on results in *Qureshi et al. 2017*

-3. Define the Wheat Barley 40K SNP array haplotype carried by wheat accession WAWHT2024 (AGG91389WHEA) in the Yr34/Yr48 region
+3. Define the Wheat Barley 40K SNP array haplotype carried by wheat accession WAWHT2024 (AGG accession: AGG91389WHEA) in the Yr34/Yr48 region

 4. Filter for AGG accessions matching the Yr34/Yr48 haplotype